Marcello Siniscalco: Later years

-During the last decade of his career, Siniscalco became a Professor of Genetics and consultant for population genomics at the Coriell Institute for Medical Research (in Camden, NJ), where his vision was to "immortalize" the bulk of the many samples he had collected over the years for future generations to analyze.
+During the last decade of his career, Siniscalco became a Professor of Genetics and consultant for population genomics at the Coriell Institute for Medical Research (in Camden, New Jersey), where his vision was to "immortalize" the bulk of the many samples he had collected over the years for future generations to analyze.
 Subsequently, and finally, he joined Rockefeller University in New York as a member of the Adjunct faculty at the Laboratory of Statistical Genetics, from which he published his final paper at the age of 86.